 Student Loans for Low-Income Families

 As mentioned above, you can tap into either federal or private student loans for low-income students.
-Let’s walk through the federal student loans available first among low-income financial aid options.
+Here’s a closer look at both.

 Federal Student Loans